bakayolo/mongodb-gemalto-kmip-article/README.md

 # Secure MongoDB with Encryption at Rest using Gemalto Safenet KeySecure

-*Disclaimer - because the demo is mane on a Standalone Mongo and not on a Replica Set, the following article is intended for a test environment*
+*Disclaimer - the demo in the following article is made on a Standalone Mongo and not a Replica Set.
+For this reason, the demo is intended for a test environment.*

 ### Overview